 Easier Way to Eat More Food

-Due to the focus on easily digestible foods, it allows people to eat more total food volume.
+Due to the focus on easily digestible foods, it allows people to eat more total food.
 Generally, when strength athletes focus on high quality, nutrient-dense foods, they struggle to consume enough calories to maintain or gain weight.
-This can harm strength performance.
+This can harm strength performance, which in turn limits their potential as an athlete.

 Emphasising the foods in The Vertical Diet can overcome this barrier.
 The meal plans are also laid out in a way that makes it easier to consume large amounts of food.
 There is also a strategic way laid out to increase food intake.